GLANCE - Global alliance for newborn care

 GLANCE promotes optimal care in all settings for every baby born too soon, too small, or too sick for the best start in life and a healthy future.
 This includes continuous training of nurses, parental involvement in care procedures and using locally applicable technologies.

 - Follow-up and continuing care

 GLANCE promotes the long-term health and quality of life of babies born too soon, too small, too sick.
 This also includes medical, emotional, psychosocial and financial support for these children and their families.

 Zero separation.
 Together for Better care!
 Keep preterm and sick babies close to their parents.

 In cooperation with its international network, the Global Alliance for Newborn Care (GLANCE) which is the global initiative of EFCNI, developed a long-term campaign to support parents of hospitalised newborns and healthcare professionals in neonatal care units with the aim to enable infant and family-centred developmental care in line with COVID-19 precautions.

 “Impact of Coronavirus/COVID-19 on special/intensive care for newborns – a parents’ perspective”

-The worldwide study “Impact of Coronavirus/COVID-19 on special/intensive care for newborns – a parents’ perspective” is unique and aims at exploring parents’ experiences related to the challenges caused by the current pandemic regarding the care of and access to their newborn baby.
-We kindly ask parents of sick and preterm babies who were born during this Coronavirus/COVID-19 pandemic to participate in our survey, which is available in 21 languages.
+The worldwide study “Impact of Coronavirus/COVID-19 on special/intensive care for newborns – a parents’ perspective” was launched in July 2020 aiming at exploring parents’ experiences related to the challenges caused by the current pandemic regarding the care of and access to their newborn baby.
+Parents of sick and preterm babies who were born during this Coronavirus/COVID-19 pandemic were asked to participate in this survey, which was available in 21 languages.

-More information on the survey and the link to participate can be found here: www.glance-network.org/survey/
+More information on the survey can be found here: www.glance-network.org/survey/